VectorZeroAI/RamPipe/README.md

 Comunitaction between CLI *(`rampipe`)* and the demon *(`rampiped`)* happens via UNIX socket at /run/rampipe.sock

-The json file is on tmpfs, it is not synced back, since on everything is unpinned on shutdown, wich leaves the file empty.
+JSON file is never synced back, because there is no need.
+In an even of a crash, the system will reboot, meaning that all the mounts will be remounted, meaning that the set up overlays and moves are gone anyways.
+There is no need to do anything here.

 This service doesnt allow to persist settings for now.